Bowling For Beginners: How To Get Started On The Lanes

 Understanding the Lanes

-Before you begin bowling, it's important to have a good understanding of the lanes.
+Before you bowling, it's important to have a good understanding of the lanes.
 Bowling lanes have a series of boards that start from the foul line, extending all the way to the pins.
 These boards are numbered from 1 to 39, with the centermost board being number 20.
 As you bowl, pay attention to where your ball crosses these boards, as it will help you make adjustments to your aim and targeting.
 Additionally, familiarize yourself with the oil patterns on the lanes, as they can greatly affect the ball's path and how it reacts.

 Learning the Approach